eduquiroz22/my-portfolio/README.md

   Developed algorithms to structure large volumes of data and detect peaks in signals.
 Applied the Skewed Voigt model for peak fitting, which facilitated accurate analysis of particle detection events.

 - **Tools Used**:
-  Python, lmfit, data analysis techniques.
+  Python, LMFIT, multiprocessing package, data analysis techniques.

 ---